Savory/docs/src/techniques/cors.md

 order: 60
 ---

 Cross-origin resource sharing (CORS) is a mechanism that allows resources to be requested from another domain.
-Under the hood, Danet makes use of this [cors package for Deno](https://deno.land/x/cors).
+Under the hood, Danet makes use [hono's cors middleware](https://hono.dev/docs/middleware/builtin/cors).
 This package provides various options that you can customize based on your requirements.

 ## Getting started